Edgar Allan Poe, Baltimore, MD, USA | Addresses – 515 W Fayette Street – MAP

-David Poe was supposed to be a lawyer, his rich family setting up a perfect life.
-This changed when he met Elizabeth the actress.
-He abandoned law for acting and being with her.
-He failed, which led to resentment and drinking and leaving.
+David Poe had a rich family.
+He was supposed to be a lawyer, his family setting up a perfect life.
+All changed when he met Elizabeth, an budding actress.

 Failure leads to his Passion

-John Allan is disgusted.
-Takes away all his financial support and Edgar hates him for it.
-Arguments and many things were said.
+John Allan was disgusted with the idea.
+Took back all his financial support and Edgar hated him for it.
+Arguments and many things said.

-Edgar confronting John on his infidelity, which was true because just 3 years after Frances died, John married a woman named Louisa Patterson.
+Edgar confronted John on his infidelity while Frances was still alive, which by the way, was true.
+Proven when just 3 years after Frances’ death, John remarried a woman named Louisa Patterson.

 If pain fuels a writer’s passion, these events created a legend.